vllm-project/vllm/docs/source/serving/distributed_serving.rst

     $                   --worker \
     $                   /path/to/the/huggingface/home/in/this/node

 Then you get a ray cluster of containers.
 Note that you need to keep the shells running these commands alive to hold the cluster.
 Any shell disconnect will terminate the cluster.
+In addition, please note that the argument ``ip_of_head_node`` should be the IP address of the head node, which is accessible by all the worker nodes.
+A common misunderstanding is to use the IP address of the worker node, which is not correct.

 Then, on any node, use ``docker exec -it node /bin/bash`` to enter the container, execute ``ray status`` to check the status of the Ray cluster.
 You should see the right number of nodes and GPUs.